-In the course of the project, DIASTOR tested 8 different high-end scanners with 8 different film stocks.
-In contrast to previous scanner tests, DIASTOR did not focus primarily on technical quality but rather aimed at studying the scanner–material interaction.
+In the course of the project, DIASTOR investigated 7 different high-end scanners with 8 different film stocks.
+In contrast to previous scanner studies, DIASTOR did not focus primarily on technical quality but rather aimed at studying the scanner–material interaction.

 To meet our goals, we devised several steps and areas of investigation with a variety of methods.
 These included: historical and physical analysis of film stocks; the technical data of the scanners; measurements and objective analyses of image quality (histograms, 1D and 2D Fourier transforms); subjective evaluation of results with a group of subjects; exploration of real-life applications, including the scanner operators’ background and the institutional framework of the scanners in operation.